jidn/idid-rust/README.md

 I also was curious about the actual amount of time I spent on various activities and discovered it didn't match what I remembered in a day or two.

 **Focus on what I did**.
-Most of the alternate solutions start with the premis, "I am going to start THIS."
+Most of the alternate solutions start with the premis, "I plan to start THIS."
 What I quickly discovered is planning rarely survives the actual encounter.
 So I needed to record what I did.
 It is at this point I can reflect.
-If an interruption is happening, I can quickly jot down what I was doing with work-in-progress "+WIP".
+If an interruption is happening, I can quickly jot down what I was doing with work-in-progress "@WIP".

 ### Evolution of `idid`

 This started as a simple bash script, adding features as I needed.
 It worked well.
-Eventually, it moved to Python for duration calculation.
+Eventually, it moved to Python for duration calculation; see `idid show --help`.
 However, I got frustrated with [externally managed systems](https://peps.python.org/pep-0668) when setting `idid` up on other machines.
 I was learning Rust and here was an opportunity to migrate to an app, dragging my TSV file with me.